ramsunil321/drum-kit/README.md

 # drum-kit
-Drum kit where we can play some drum sounds by pressing keyboard buttons (localhost:3000)
+Its a drum kit project where you can play sounds with mouse click or keypress.
+It is done by using some Event listeners which are present in DOM.